EMarnus/MyCostTracker/README.md

     ![Empty Database Handling](./images/Empty%20database%20handling.PNG)

 - Further testing found that if you delete all items in the database and then try to print you get an error that kills the program. [commit](https://github.com/EMarnus/MyCostTracker/commit/91d267dea2c23a47f4338f246ec7353aba2669cf?diff=split)

-### Unfixed Bugs

-- Storing and retrieving Manually entered Dates for items.

 ## Deployment